JakobKallin/RPG-Ambience/README.md

 To create an effect, define a scene as usual and then set its `type` property to `effect`.
 The effect can then be started just like other scenes.

+When an effect is playing, pressing `Enter` only stops the effect.
+Pressing `Enter` again stops any currently playing scene.

 ### Example

 ```yaml